 Attendance, absence, and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual https://england.shelter.org.uk/professional_resources/policy_and_research/policy_library/policy_library_folde r/engaging_with_homeless_children-guidance_for_education_professionals exploitation.
-The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during the academy day.
-Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+The DSL will monitor unauthorised absence and take appropriate action including notifying the local authority, particularly where children go missing on repeated occasions and/or are missing for periods during academy day.
+Staff must use their professional curiosity and be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage.

-CME - Children Missing Education
+CMIE - Children Missing in Education

-Knowing where children are during academy hours is an extremely important aspect of Safeguarding.
-Missing academy can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+Knowing where children are during school hours is an extremely important aspect of Safeguarding.
+Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.